shmatt05/manager/README.md

-# Task Manager Matrix
+# Task Matrix

-A React-based task management application using the Eisenhower Matrix to help prioritize tasks based on their urgency and importance.
+A modern task management application based on the Eisenhower Matrix methodology to help you prioritize tasks and boost productivity.

 ## 🚀 Quick Start